auenoieu2024/ADS-Project-Group-2/README.md

 If you’re near or over the limit, it offers Smart Suggestions to swap or reduce items.

 # Feature
-- Trip intake: Destination, days, temperature band (Freezing/Cold/Cool/Warm/Hot), activities (e.g., Sightseeing, Swimming/Surfing, Skiing/Snowboarding/Snow, Outdoor & Adventure, Work & Study, Family & Friends), and airline selection.
+- Trip intake: Destination, days, temperature band (Freezing/Cold/Cool/Warm/Hot), activities (e.g., Sightseeing, Swimming/Surfing, Outdoor & Adventure, Work & Study, Formal Event/Party Family & Friends), and airline selection or manual baggage rules

-- Auto-generated packing list: Categorized into Clothing, Toiletries, Gadgets & Accessories, Shoes, Documents & Essentials, tuned to your inputs.
+- Auto-generated packing list: Categorized into Clothing, Toiletries, Gadgets & Accessories, Shoes, Documents & Essentials, tuned to your inputs using predefined templates.

 - Customize: Check/uncheck, change quantities, add new items with weight category (Light < 0.3 kg, Medium 0.3–0.8 kg, Heavy > 0.8 kg).

 - Weight Estimator: Adds up the carry-on’s base weight + all items (from a built-in weight library and user additions) and shows total estimated weight.

-- Airline comparison: Color indicator—Green (under 9.5 kg), Yellow (close to 10 kg), Red (over 10 kg).
+- Airline Weight Indicator: Shows a color signal based on the weight status — Green (under limit), Yellow (close to limit), and Red (over limit).

 - Smart Suggestions: If near/over limit, proposes swaps and reductions (e.g., “Swap boots (1.2 kg) for sneakers (0.7 kg)”, “You may not need a heavy jacket at 25 °C”, “Mix & match 4 tops with 2 bottoms for 7 days”).